rbutnariu/mobile-automation-pre-emp/README.md

 # mobile-automation-pre-emp
-Basic android app with few screens that need to be tested.
+Basic android apps with few screens that need to be tested.